carlpan/ChiCrawl/README.md

 # ChiCrawl
-Final Team Project for CMSC122 Computer Science with Applications 2

 Project Goal

 Yelp can provide recommendations for a specific location and Google Maps can provide directions, but if you want to visit multiple